ellepannitto/my-website/content/blog/inputs.md

  css_class = ""
 +++

+_28feb2020_:
+Yesterday I had a couple of hours of concetration.
+It was nice, I got an idea.
+It will probably be useless and full of flaws, but it's been nice to be able to think.
+Today I've woken up crying.
+It's been nice, but it feels so far away.

 _26feb2020_:
 I am reading (yet another) paper on innateness. _Ex nihilo, nihil fit_, it says.
 Seems like a perfect description of my life lately.
 Maybe it's all part of the innatists plan to make me a little more innatist.